-Our Board of Directors has determined that all of the Director nominees and incumbent Directors are "independent" as such term is defined in the applicable listing standards of the NASDAQ Stock Market LLC (Nasdaq), except for Dr. Robert J. Shillman and Mr. Robert J. Willett, who are executive officers of Cognex, and Mr. Patrick A. Alias, who is a non-executive employee of Cognex.
+Our Board of Directors has determined that all of the Director nominees and incumbent Directors are "independent" as such term is defined in the applicable listing standards of Nasdaq, except for Robert J. Shillman and Robert J. Willett, who are executive officers of Cognex, and Patrick A. Alias, who is a non-executive employee of Cognex.